AtroposBot/web/docs/about.md

 ## The Bot

 - Written in Java using Discord4J
-- Named after Atropos, the Greek goddess of discord
+- Named after Atropos, the Greek Fate of death
 - Definitely not run by a volunteer team of gnomes

 ### Why?